supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L09_Setting_Up_and_Running_Functional_Tests.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform:

-- Configure a self-hosted Azure DevOps agent
+- Configuring a self-hosted Azure DevOps agent
-- Configure release pipeline
+- Configuring release pipeline
-- Trigger build and release
+- Triggering build and release
-- Run tests in Chrome and Firefox
+- Running tests in Chrome and Firefox

 ## Architecture Diagram